Wedding of Emperor Naruhito of Japan and Masako Owada

 Hiroo Kanno, Grand Master of the Crown Prince’s Household, presented the gifts along with the formal request of marriage.
 “Today, Crown Prince Naruhito presents imperial betrothal gifts to confirm his pledge of marriage with the consent of the Emperor and Empress,” said Hiroo Kanno.
 Masako Owada responded, according to the tradition, “I accept humbly.”

-Masako, wearing a yellow outfit, then paid a visit to the Imperial Palace in Tokyo, along with her parents.
+Masako, wearing a yellow outfit, then visited the Imperial Palace in Tokyo with her parents.
 Her father Hisashi Owada, who at the time was Vice Minister of Foreign Affairs, wore a morning coat and her mother wore a traditional kimono.

 The Wedding Attire